 If you're looking for an ultra ultra-portable pico projector, then the Kodak Luma 150 is a great option.
 With a built-in speaker and rechargeable battery on board, you can literally pop it in a backpack or handbag and take a screen size of up to 150" with you absolutely anywhere.

 Of course, while the Kodak projector can be used to watch movies or play games on the go, it's also perfect for a lot of other things.
 Reviewers reported using it to project images for drawing, for example, which may be more suitable for the unimpressive 60 lumens of brightness.
 Or you can use it for your next work presentation.

 Sporting a built-in Bluetooth speaker and an app selection that dwarfs much of the competition, the Nebula is a big projector in a tiny package.

-One of the only outdoor projectors on our list that comes with its own projector screen, the YABER Wi-Fi Mini Projector is recommended for those who are short of time but want the full garden cinema package.
+One of the few outdoor projectors on our list that comes with its own projector screen, the YABER Wi-Fi Mini Projector is recommended for those who are short of time but want the full garden cinema package.

 Some reviewers of the projector complained of the cooling fan being too noisy, which can be a common problem for projectors.
-Some ways to alleviate some of this annoyance are to place the projector far enough away so it is less of a bother, and place it in a shady spot away from direct sunshine.
+Some ways to alleviate some of this annoyance are to place the projector far enough away, so it is less of a bother and place it in a shady spot away from direct sunshine.

-Choosing the best outdoor projector
+How to choose the best outdoor projector

 For a projector to provide a quality image outside, 2,000 lumens is the lowest you can go in terms of brightness.
-Outdoor projectors should also playback in at least HD resolution to ensure the picture is of reasonable quality.
+Outdoor projectors should also play back in at least HD resolution to ensure the picture is of reasonable quality.